 BioAtrium AG was founded in 2017 for the strategic partnership with Sanofi.
 This strategic partnership build and operate a largescale mammalian cell culture facility for monoclonal antibody production in Visp (CH).
 The total commitment of both partners is estimated to be CHF 290 million and is equally shared between the two parties.
-The facility is expected to be operational in 2020.
-Lonza continues to account for its share in BioAtrium AG as investment in associates in accordance with IAS 28.
-In 2019 Lonza converted loans of CHF 44 million to equity of BioAtrium and granted additional loans of CHF 69 million.
-There has been no significant financial impact on Lonza's 2019 consolidated income statement.
+The facility is expected to be operational in income statement.